OfficeDev/MS-Graph-Data-Connect/ManagedApp/README.md

 In this step we'll create a storage account and upload the **WhoKnowsWho.zip** file as a blob.
 This will allow us to include the web application as part of the Azure managed application we'll create later.

-1. Follow the steps in [Create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=portal) to create a general-purpose storage account.
+1. Follow the steps in [Create an Azure Data Lake Storage Gen2 storage account](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-quickstart-create-account?toc=%2fazure%2fstorage%2fblobs%2ftoc.json) to create a general-purpose storage account.

-2. Follow the steps in the [Create a container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) section and the [Upload a block blob](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#upload-a-block-blob) section of [Quickstart: Upload, download, and list blobs using the Azure portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) to upload **WhoKnowWho.zip**.
+2. Follow the steps in the [Create a container](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-explorer#create-a-container) section and the [Upload blobs to the directory](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-explorer#upload-blobs-to-the-directory) to upload **WhoKnowWho.zip**.

-   > **Note:** Be sure to select **Blob (anonymous read access for blobs only)** in the **Public access level** dropdown when creating the container.

 3. Take a note of the **WhoKnowWho.zip** blob **URL** value.